-Do Masks Really Cut Your Risk Of Catching COVID-19 On Long Plane Flights?
+Do Masks On Plane Flights Really Cut Your Risk Of Catching COVID-19?

 "So the only opportunity to breathe the virus in comes from the air that passes by you before it goes through that ventilation system," says engineer Linsey Marr at Virginia Tech.
 "And so that's only going to happen if you're sitting close to the person who's sick."

-In other words, because of a plane's filtration systems, your risk of catching COVID-19 on a flight comes almost entirely from the people sitting around you.
+In other words, because of a plane's filtration systems, your risk of catching the coronavirus on a flight comes almost entirely from the people sitting around you.
 And that risk is lower when those fellow passengers wear masks.

-The mask will block virus particles from being emitted from their nose and mouths.
+The mask will block virus particles from being emitted from their noses and mouths.
 It will also reduce how much virus you breathe in.
 And it will prevent big drops of spit and saliva from hitting your nose and mouth, Marr says.

 For these reasons, Marr says, when she flies, she carefully chooses which mask to wear.

 "I save my best mask for the plane.
-It has a couple layers of HEPA filters that remove more than ninety nine percent of particles," she says.
+It has a couple layers of HEPA filters that remove more than 99% of particles," she says.
 "It's not my everyday mask.
 I can't just hang it around my neck.
 It's more troublesome than that."

 You can't really buy

-the medical-grade N95 masks right now but if you happen to have one, Marr recommends using it — or even an P100 respirator, which includes a plastic facepiece and particulate filters or cartridges that remove 99.97 percent of virus particles.
+the medical-grade N95 masks right now, but if you happen to have one, Marr recommends using it — or even a P100 respirator, which includes a plastic facepiece and particulate filters or cartridges that remove 99.97% of virus particles.
 "On the plane, you want the best there is," she reiterates.
-"But just make sure it fits well and keep in mind, the mask doesn't protect your eyes.
+"But just make sure it fits well, and keep in mind, the mask doesn't protect your eyes.
 So you might want to consider wearing a face shield or goggles or some other kind of eye protection."

 Also remember to disinfect surfaces around your seat, such as the armrests, tray tables and seat backs.
 You can use hand sanitizer or bleach wipes, and try to do it regularly throughout the flight.
 Avoid touching your face as much as possible, Marr says.
-And keep chatter to minimum.
-When you talk, you can emit ten times the droplets and aerosols than when you're quiet.
+And keep chatter to a minimum.
+When you talk, you can emit 10 times the droplets and aerosols that you do when you're quiet.

-Finally, Freedman says, don't forget to wear a mask and socially distance throughout the travel process — while traveling to and from the airport, while waiting in the airport, and while boarding and exiting the plane.
+Finally, Freedman says, don't forget to wear a mask and socially distance throughout the travel process — while traveling to and from the airport, while waiting in the airport and while boarding and exiting the plane.

-"To me, one of the scariest parts [of flying] is the disembarkation process,' Freedman says.
+"To me, one of the scariest parts [of flying] is the disembarkation process," Freedman says.
 "Airlines can control people getting onto a plane, but getting off can be chaos because everybody rushes off the plane."

 For this reason, Freedman says, he and his wife aren't flying this year for Thanksgiving.
 They're taking Amtrak instead.